Lowell0803/hunter-wiki/README.md

 ## How to Run

-You can download the source code and run `index.html` in Google Chrome.
+You can download the source code and run `index.html` in any browser.

 ## Feedback